 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-Synonyms: collar bone/clavicle disorders
+Pnonyms: collar bone/clavicle disorders

 The acromioclavicular (AC) joint is the articulation between the acromion process of the scapula and the lateral end of the clavicle.
 It is one of the important functional joints that allows a full range of movement at the glenohumeral joint.
 A joint capsule and several ligaments hold the joint in situ, assisted by the trapezoid and conoid coracoclavicular (CC) ligaments that connect the coracoid process of the scapula to the mid/lateral clavicle.
 The joint contains a fibrocartilaginous disc that cushions the articulations.

-There are two broad causes of AC joint problems:
+There are two broad causes of acromioclavicular joint problems: